jacklynf/jacklynf/README.md

 I created this profile to offer a sneak-peek into a few of the more fun and advanced programs that I've worked on.
 As my skills grow, so, too, will the number of repos here!

-Currently, I am a junior at the University of Southern California majoring in Computer Engineering & Computer Science.
+Currently, I am a junior at the University of Southern California pursuing a Bachelor's in Computer Engineering & Computer Science.
 My current software- and engineering-related coursework is focusing on:
 - network protocols
 - APIs
 - operating in virtual environments